There are marbles, and then there are vintage and old marbles worth money. Sometimes, worth tens of thousands of dollars.

 End of Day Marbles

 This name refers to the process of glass blowing itself.
-When a glassblower reached the end of their workday, invariably, there would be glass scraps left over.
+When a glassblower reached the end of their workday, there would invariably be glass scraps left over.

-Sometimes these scraps were melted together and made into unique marbles called “end of day” marbles.
+Sometimes these scraps were melted together and made into unique marbles called “end-of-day” marbles.
 Subtypes include clouds, mist, and paneled onionskin.

 Opaque Marbles

-These are made from one solid color of glass.
+Marbles made from one solid color of glass.

 Clearie Marbles

-These are made from one transparent color of glass.
+Marbles made from one transparent color of glass.

 Steelies